alice1020/COVID-unemployment-and-income-supports/README.md

 **Fig. 3:** EITC 2019 and Employment status in April 2020

-Codes available for this part are available in the file: [Disaggregated_Analysis.R](https://github.com/alice1020/COVID-unemployment-and-income-supports/blob/master/Disaggregated_analysis.R)
+Codes for this part are available in the file: [Disaggregated_Analysis.R](https://github.com/alice1020/COVID-unemployment-and-income-supports/blob/master/Disaggregated_analysis.R)

 ### Aggregate Occupational Level Analysis